Empty seats, delivered feasts as virus changes Thanksgiving

 Kerry Osaki longs to see his now-grown children, without masks, and hug them.
 But instead he and his wife are celebrating just the two of them after their traditions were upended.

-Osaki’s 93-year-old mother, Rose, who lived with the couple in Orange County in California died from the virus after all three got sick.
+Osaki’s 93-year-old mother, Rose, who lived with the couple in Orange County in California, died from the virus after all three got sick.

 With his mother gone, Osaki, 67, and his cousin decided to pass on the family’s annual Thanksgiving get-together.
 His wife, Lena Adame, typically spent the holiday cooking a spread of turkey and stuffing with her relatives — but some had seen virus cases at their workplaces, so the couple decided to skip that, too.